GoogleCloudPlatform/accelerated-platforms/platforms/gke/base/use-cases/inference-ref-arch/examples/online-inference-tpu/README.md

 # Online inference with TPUs on Google Kubernetes Engine (GKE)

-These examples implements online inference with TPUs on Google Kubernetes Engine (GKE) using the
+These examples implement online inference with TPUs on Google Kubernetes Engine (GKE) using the
 [GKE Inference reference implementation](/platforms/gke/base/use-cases/inference-ref-arch/terraform/README.md).